thoward/ti-manual-theme/design/README.md

 There are some ways we can adapt these components to the website form, which each have some tradeoffs:

-   - Fixed width: We can set a fixed character size and page width expressed as a quantity of characters, eg 64 chars wide on screens where this is too width, it will scroll both horizontally and vertically.
+   - Fixed width: We can set a fixed character size and page width expressed as a quantity of characters, eg 64 chars wide on screens where this is too wide, it will scroll both horizontally and vertically.
    - Percentage Width: We can express the paragraph area and margins as a percentage of the available page width, with a varying amount of characters that can be displayed.
 This causes some problems because other elements would then also need to scale and flow their contents, and some are less easily "flowed" and scaled than others (e.g table layouts)